awsdocs/amazon-rds-user-guide/doc_source/mysql_rds_kill_query_id.md

 # mysql\.rds\_kill\_query\_id<a name="mysql_rds_kill_query_id"></a>

-Terminates a query running against the MariaDB server\.
+Ends a query running against the MariaDB server\.

 ## Syntax<a name="mysql_rds_kill_query_id-syntax"></a>